Tilings of the Sphere by Congruent Pentagons I: Edge Combinations $a^2b^2c$ and $a^3bc$: Tiling for Edge Combination

 \subsection{Case 1$(a^2b^2c)$}

-Let the first of Figure \ref{2a2bc_pentagon} be the center tile $P_1$ in the partial neighborhood in the first of Figure \ref{2a2bcF2}.
-Since $E_{23}$ and $E_{56}$ are adjacent to both $a$ and $b$, we get $E_{23}=E_{56}=c$.
-This determines (all edges and angles of) $P_2,P_3,P_5,P_6$.
-Then we know three edges of $P_4$, which further determines $P_4$.
+Let the first of Figure \ref{2a2bc_pentagon} be the center tile $T_1$ in the partial neighbourhood in Figure \ref{2a2bcF1}.
+The two pictures show two possible ways of arranging the edges and angles of $T_4$.
+In the first picture, we may determine $T_3,T_5$, and then get the $b^2$-angle $\gamma_2$ and the $a^2$-angle $\beta_6$.
+In the second picture, we may get the $b^2$-angle $\gamma_3$ and the $a^2$-angle $\beta_5$.
+Then $E_{23}=a$ or $c$, and either way gives $\gamma_2$.
+Similarly, we get $\beta_6$.